Mission & History

 Local residents created Oysterponds Historical Society (OHS) in 1944 to preserve the history of the Orient and East Marion communities.
 Founding members Mrs. Henry F.J.
 Knobloch, Mrs. Alma Knox and Mr. George R. Latham—alarmed by the gradual disappearance of artifacts—collected documents, family records, tools, art, and other surviving evidence of the maritime, agricultural, cultural, and religious life of the early residents of this area.
 George R. Latham was especially instrumental in the acquisition of its buildings and properties, and the seeding and ongoing accessioning of its collection.

-Today, OHS maintains seven historically-significant buildings located in the heart of Orient, New York’s landmark historic district; cares for 8½ acres of grounds, including Poquatuck Park, a cherished community gathering spot; and actively manages a collection of over 60,000 items, including documents, correspondence, diaries, works of art in myriad media, textiles, furniture, furnishings, household items, fishing and farming implements, and copious assorted archival objects dating from early Native American times all the way through the 20th century.
+Today, OHS maintains seven historically-significant buildings located in the heart of Orient, New York’s landmark historic district; cares for 8½ acres of grounds, including Poquatuck Park, a cherished community gathering spot; and actively manages a collection of over 60,000 items, including documents, correspondence, diaries, works of art in myriad media, textiles, furniture, furnishings, household items, fishing and farming implements, and copious assorted archival objects dating from before European settlement all the way through the 20th century.
 Our archive, which is particularly strong in correspondence and diaries, is a rich and valuable resource regularly used by scholars, writers, genealogists, and students.

 Sign-up for our newsletter